 Two years later, Nathaniel Holmes Bishop and an "assistant" (a New Jersey waterman hired for the trip) pressed south from Quebec in an 18-foot, 300-lb. decked wooden "canoe", propelled alternatively by two sets of oars and a single sail.
 Arriving in Troy, Bishop learned about Waters' paper canoes, whereupon

 a feeling of buoyancy and independence came over me . . . with the consciousness that I now possessed the right boat for the enterprise.
-He rreturned his assistant to NJ, procured a paper canoe and after a short hiatus continued alone aboard his new canoe the "Maria Therese" eventually arriving at Cedar Key on the Gulf Coast of Florida.
+He had his assistant return to NJ, procured a paper canoe, and after a short hiatus continued alone aboard his new canoe the "Maria Therese" eventually arriving at Cedar Key on the Gulf Coast of Florida.
 He chronicled his trip in a book "The Voyage of the Paper Canoe" which sold well both in the United States and Europe.
-While the illustration shows a double bladed paddle, the journey was actually accomplished using oars.
-This lead to a rather petulant review of Bishops book in the New York Times, claiming that it really was not true "canoeing" as no paddles were involved.
+While the illustration shows a double bladed paddle, most of the journey was actually accomplished using oars.
+This lead to a rather petulant review of Bishops book in the New York Times, claiming that it really was not true "canoeing" as paddles were not involved in the propulsion.

 While the Waters were initially (and exclusively) known for boat manufacture, their minds apparently remained at work on other projects and other opportunities.
 In 1878, they built a paper observatory dome for the newly erected Proudfit Observatory at Rensselaer Polytechnic Institute in Troy.
 The construction method was almost identical to that used for paper canoes; thick linen paper was formed over a mold of a dome segment that already contained a wooden framework which was removed from the mold with the paper.
 Finished sections were bolted together and the joints were weatherproofed with cotton cloth saturated with white lead.